-- 1. Election of eight directors: Braden R. Kelly, A. George Battle, Mark W. Begor, James D. Kirsner, William J. Lansing, Marc F. McMorris, Joanna Rees and David A. Rey; - 2.
-Approval of the amendment to the 2012 Long-Term Incentive Plan; - 3.
+- 1. Election of eight directors: Braden R. Kelly, Fabiola R. Arredondo, James D. Kirsner, William J. Lansing, Eva Manolis, Marc F. McMorris, Joanna Rees, and David A. Rey; - 2.
+Approval of the 2021 LTIP; - 3.
 Approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement; - 4.
-Ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending September 30, 2018; and - 5.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2021; and - 5.
 Any other such business as may properly come before the meeting or any adjournment thereof.

-The Board recommends a vote FOR each of the nominees to the Board of Directors, FOR the approval of the amendment to the 2012 Long-Term Incentive Plan, FOR the approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement, and FOR the ratification of Deloitte's appointment as independent registered public accounting firm for the fiscal year ending September 30, 2018.
+The Board recommends a vote FOR each of the nominees to the Board of Directors, FOR the approval of the 2021 LTIP, FOR the approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement, and FOR the ratification of Deloitte's appointment as independent registered public accounting firm for the fiscal year ending September 30, 2021.